ozgureroglu/d3_cloud_developer_task/README.md

 # Cloud Developer Task

-This repository folder contains the code for the task given for the Cloud Solutions Architect Role.
+This repository folder contains the code to create a Lambda Fucntion to get outputs of terraform.tfstate file from a S3 bucket.

 ## Prerequisite: